R3DRUN3/immunize/README.md

 ```yaml
 images: ['docker.io/library/nginx:1.21.6', 'docker.io/openpolicyagent/opa:0.46.0']
 ```
-Following are the steps in the pipeline:
+Following is an high-level description of the pipeline jobs and steps:
+## Immunize Job
+### Overview:

+This job is triggered on every push event (excluding changes to README.md) and focuses on scanning and immunizing Docker images for security vulnerabilities.
+### Steps:
-1. **Set up Docker Buildx**
+1. **Set up Docker Buildx:**
-   - Action: `docker/setup-buildx-action`
-   - Description: Sets up Docker Buildx for building multi-platform Docker images.
+   - Uses the `docker/setup-buildx-action` to set up Docker Buildx for multi-platform builds.

-2. **Generate Trivy Report**
+2. **Generate Trivy Report:**
-   - Action: `aquasecurity/trivy-action`
-   - Description: Scans Docker images for vulnerabilities using Trivy, generates a JSON report, and ignores unfixed vulnerabilities.
+   - Utilizes the `aquasecurity/trivy-action` to scan specified Docker images for OS vulnerabilities and generates a JSON report.

-3. **Check Vuln Count**
+3. **Check Vuln Count:**
-   - Description: Uses *jq* to count the number of vulnerabilities in the Trivy report and outputs the count to `$GITHUB_OUTPUT`.
+   - Parses the Trivy report using `jq` to count the number of vulnerabilities and outputs the count to the GitHub environment.
+4. **Set Tag:**
+   - Extracts the tag from the Docker image reference and appends "-immunized" to create a new tag.
+Sets this new tag in the GitHub environment.

-4. **Copa Action**
+5. **Copa Action:**
-   - Action: `project-copacetic/copa-action`
+   - Conditionally executes the `project-copacetic/copa-action` if vulnerabilities are found.
-   - Description: Runs Copa Action to handle vulnerabilities based on the Trivy report.
+   - Utilizes Copa to apply security patches to the Docker image, generating a patched image and a detailed report.
-   If vulnerabilities are present, it immunizes the image.

-1. **Log into ghcr**
+6. **Log into ghcr:**
-   - Action: `docker/login-action`
-   - Description: Logs into GitHub Container Registry (ghcr.io) using the GitHub token if the Copa Action was successful.
+   - Logs into GitHub Container Registry (ghcr.io) using the `docker/login-action` with the GitHub token.

-2. **Tag Image for GHCR**
+7. **Tag Image for GHCR:**
-   - Description: Tags the immunized Docker image for GitHub Container Registry (*GHCR*) using the patched image from the Copa Action.
+   - Tags the patched Docker image and prepares it for pushing to GitHub Container Registry.

-3. **Docker Push Patched Image**
+8. **Docker Push Patched Image:**
-   - Description: Pushes the tagged immunized Docker image to GitHub Container Registry (GHCR) if the login was successful.
+   - Pushes the patched Docker image to GitHub Container Registry for storage and distribution.

+## Send-Mail-Report Job
+### Overview:

+This job is dependent on the completion of the "Immunize" job and is responsible for sending an email report.
+If you dont need this job you can comment it out in the pipeline manifest.
+### Steps:
+1. **Checkout Repository:**
+   - Checks out the repository to access necessary files and scripts.
+2. **Send Mail Report:**
+   - Executes a Python script (`send_mail_report.py`) located in the repository, sending a report via email.
+   - Configures email recipient addresses, sender address, and password using secrets.
+3. **Report Example**:

+> [!Note]
-The pateched images can be found [here](https://github.com/R3DRUN3?tab=packages&repo_name=immunize).
+> The pateched images can be found [here](https://github.com/R3DRUN3?tab=packages&repo_name=immunize).

 To perform image pulls, authentication is not required; however, GitHub may prompt for a token if the API call limit is exceeded.